fibonacci_spiral, a MATLAB code which displays points on a Fibonacci spiral, suggesting the arrangement of seeds in a sunflower, for instance.

 The program fibonacci_spiral simply displays the blue dots representing the points; in this image, the Fibonacci spirals are evident.
 The program fibonacci_spiral_connected includes a red spiral line that connects the dots in the sequence in which they are generated.
 Plots of this kind are not very legible after 100 or so points.

-MANDELBROT, a MATLAB program which generates an ASCII PPM image of the Mandelbrot set;
+mandelbrot, a MATLAB code which generates an ASCII PPM image of the Mandelbrot set;